 - Wash the filter with dish soap and water to remove the dirt.
 Rinse until all soap is removed and let air dry.
 Placing the filter in the sun will help it dry faster.

-- Once the foam filter is dry, use a filter oil like this one on Amazon to lubricate the filter.
+- Once the foam filter is dry, use a clean engine oil to lubricate the filter.
 You will just want to get the foam filter lightly dampened with oil.
 You do not want to saturate it in oil.
 Wring out the excess oil.

 - If the filter seems dry or brittle and has dark spots on it, you must replace your filter.

 How to Clean a Paper Air Filter